Sverre Nypan: Manchester City

 Amid interest from a number of clubs, on 14 June 2025, Premier League club Manchester City reached an agreement for the transfer of Nypan for a fee of £12.5 million.
 A month later, on 17 July, the deal was made official, with Nypan signing a contract until the summer of 2030.
 It was later reported that Nypan had verbally agreed a move to Aston Villa before deciding to sign for City instead.

 Middlesbrough (loan)

 On 19 August 2025, Nypan signed for EFL Championship club Middlesbrough on a season-long loan.
 On 23 August, he made his debut for the club, coming on as a 72nd-minute substitute for Finn Azaz in a 2–1 away victory over Norwich City in the league.
+On 2 February 2026, he returned to Manchester City after his loan was mutually terminated.

+Lommel (loan)

+On 11 July 2026, Nypan joined Belgian Pro League side Lommel on a season-long loan.

 International career

 On 13 October 2025, Nypan received his first senior international call-up for Norway, stepping up from the under-21 side.
 On 15 October, he made his debut in a 1–1 home draw in a friendly against New Zealand, appearing as an 81st-minute substitute.